Skip to content

 fps = 200

-"optical_axis_left_x": {"color": [0, 0, 255]},
+{"color": [0, 0, 255]},

-"color": [0, 255, 0],
+{"color": [0, 255, 0]},

-"color": [255, 0, 0],
+{"color": [255, 0, 0]},

-plot_meta["range"] = (
+config["range"] = (

 )